-Abstract-As a step towards the investigation of dynamic interaction of revolute clearance joints in a multi-body mechanical system, this paper numerically investigates the parametric effects of differently located revolute clearance joints without friction on the overall dynamic characteristics of a multi-body system.
-A typical planar slider-crank mechanism is used as a demonstration case in which the parametric effects of a revolute clearance joint between the crank and connecting rod, and between the connecting rod and slider are separately investigated with comprehensive observations numerically presented.
-The selected parameters are the clearance size and the input crank speed.
-It is observed that, different joints in a multi-body system have different sensitivities to the clearance size, and changing the driving speed of a mechanism makes the behavior of the mechanism to change from either periodic to chaotic, or chaotic to periodic depending on which joint has clearance.
+Abstract-This paper numerically investigates the effects of input speed on the overall dynamic characteristics of a multi-body system with differently located revolute clearance joints without friction.
+A typical planar slider-crank mechanism is used as a demonstration case in which the effects of the input speed on the dynamic performance of the mechanism with a revolute clearance joint between the crank and connecting rod, and between the connecting rod and slider are separately investigated with comprehensive observations numerically presented.
+It is observed that, changing the driving speed of a multibody system makes the behavior of the system to change from either periodic to chaotic, or chaotic to periodic depending on which joint has clearance.
+The location of the clearance revolute joint and the operating speed of a multi-body system play a crucial role in predicting accurately the dynamic responses of the system.
 Therefore the dynamic behavior of one clearance revolute joint cannot be used as a general case for a mechanical system.
-Also the location of the clearance revolute joint, the clearance size and the operating speed of a mechanical system, play a crucial role in predicting accurately the dynamic responses of the system.